 3. The third or the Oedipal stage

-The third stage or the Oedipal stage of socialisation starts from the fourth year and lasts until puberty.
+The third stage or the Oedipal stage of socialization starts from the fourth year and lasts until puberty.
 Here the child becomes a member of the family and starts identifying himself with the ascribed social role based on sex.
 A boy develops the feeling of love towards mother and jealousy towards father whereas the case is vice-versa for a girl.

 Here a boy is rewarded for behaving like a boy and the girl like a girl.
 As time passes the girl identifies herself with the mother and the boy with his father.
 The boy and the girl internalize their roles clearly and realize that the father is the dominant role player in the family.